anuragambuja/data-engineering-gcp/Machine-Learning/Generative AI.md

 > ## Sampling parameters
 - Token count: This represents meaningful chunks of text (like words and punctuation).
 - Temperature: Temperature controls the degree of randomness in token selection.
 Lower temperatures are good for prompts that expect a true or correct response, while higher temperatures can lead to more diverse, unexpected, or potentially biased results.
-With a temperature of 0 the highest probability token is always selected.temperature is a number used to tune the degree of randomness.
+With a temperature of 0 the highest probability token is always selected.
+Temperature is a number used to tune the degree of randomness.
 Low temperature: Means to narrow the range of possible words to those that have high possibilities and are more typical.
 High temperature: It means to extend the range of possible words to include those that have low possibility and are more unusual.
 This setting is good if you want to generate more “creative” or unexpected content like an advertisement slogan.
 - Top-p (nucleus sampling): The cumulative probability of the most likely tokens considered during text generation.
 This is another way to control the randomness of the model's output.
 Top P allows the model to return a random word from the smallest subset with the sum of the likelihoods that exceeds or equals to P. For instance, P of 0.75 means you sample from a set of words that have a cumulative probability greater than 0.75.
 - Top-k: Top K lets the model randomly return a word from the top K number of words in terms of possibility.
 For example, top 2 means you get a random word from the top 2 possible words including flowers and trees.
 - Safety settings: These settings allow you to filter out potentially harmful or inappropriate content from the model's output.